Open source project: go-bytefy

 CLI usage

-from any terminal, ensure your $GOPATH/bin
+To run gobytefy from any terminal, ensure your $GOPATH/bin is on your $PATH:

 export PATH="$GOPATH/bin:$PATH"